Sister Blandina: Legends

 In 1875, Segale helped Morris James, a man convicted of murder in Trinidad on 3 July 1875, receive forgiveness from the man he shot and protected him from a mob.
 James was later pardoned and admitted to a "lunatic asylum" in April 1876.
-James's daughter wrote to Sister Blandina years later in Cincinnati and thanked her for her "loving, dauntless, courageous heart."
+James's daughter wrote to Segale years later in Cincinnati and thanked her for her "loving, dauntless, courageous heart."

 Segale's encounters with Old West outlaws later became the stuff of legend and were the subject of an episode of the CBS series Death Valley Days.
 The episode, called The Fastest Nun in the West, focused on her efforts to save a man from a lynch mob.

 According to one story, she received a tip that Billy the Kid was coming to her town to scalp the four doctors who had refused to treat his friend's gunshot wound.
 Segale nursed the friend to health, and when Billy came to Trinidad, Colorado, to thank her, she asked him to abandon his violent plan.
 He agreed.

 Another story says Billy the Kid and his gang attempted to rob the covered wagon in which she was traveling on the frontier.
 When he looked inside, he saw Segale.
 At that, Billy the Kidd simply tipped his hat and rode off in deference to her safety and the debt he owed her.

 Many of the tales were recorded in letters Segale wrote to her sister, and which were later published in a book entitled At the End of the Santa Fe Trail.